 Data values groups

-The structure of data values content is analogous to that of positioning content, except that regular grid data values (dataCodingFormat = 2) are stored as a D-dimensional array corresponding to the axis order in the axisNames dataset in the Feature Container group (major index precedes minor index).
+The structure of data values content is analogous to that of positioning content, except that regular grid data values (dataCodingFormat = 2 or 9) are stored as a D-dimensional array corresponding to the axis order in the axisNames dataset in the Feature Container group (major index precedes minor index).
 The dimensionality D is encoded in the dimension attribute of the Feature Container group.

 EXAMPLE: For two-dimensional regularly gridded data, the value arrays are two dimensional, with dimensions numPointsLongitudinal and numPointsLatitudinal.